Arize-ai/openinference/python/instrumentation/openinference-instrumentation-litellm/README.md

 # OpenInference liteLLM Instrumentation

-Python autoinstrumentation library for liteLLM calls
+Python autoinstrumentation library for the liteLLM package